Grief Sensitivity Virtual Learning Institute

 - Tracked Learning: Each Institute had four sessions and three learning tracks: Grief Sensitivity, Evidence-Based Practices for Clinicians, and School Mental Health.
 Participants were invited to join whichever track most fits your learning interests!

-- Reflective Discussion: On both days of each Institute, we hosted optional breakout discussions where participants were invite to join, listen and learn from each other’s expertise and experience.
+- Reflective Discussion: On both days of each Institute, we hosted optional breakout discussions where participants were invited to join, listen and learn from each other’s expertise and experience.

 - Opening Keynote & Closing Activity: On Day 1, we opened with a keynote to set the tone; on Day 2, we closed with an integrated activity to support our learning outcomes.